It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

 - Those who suffer from pre-eclampsia are prime candidates for getting eclampsia as well.
 So, it is better to control it before it becomes more troublesome.

-- Young mothers who are under the age of 20 and women who are pregnant for the first time are more likely to get eclampsia.
+- Young mothers under the age of 20 and pregnant women for the first time are more likely to get eclampsia.
 This is believed to be due to his new exposure to paternal antigens.

 - Hypertension is another risk factor for eclampsia.